edthedev/edthedev.github.io/pikachu/index.md

 ```

 I leave ` WORLD` as an exercise for the reader, who is hopefully more fluent in `Pikachu` than I am.

+Note that [Pikachu Language][4] is distinct from [Pikalang][5], which is, I hesitate to say, more reasonable for humans, and turing robots, but perhaps less convenient for the [intendend audience][6].